 The National Center for State Courts was charged with inviting other states and, subject to the approval of the Consortium, other entities to become members of the Consortium.

-The Executive Director and staff of the Division of State Court Administration assist the Commission in the performance of its duties.
+The Executive Director and staff of the Indiana Office of Court Services (IOCS) assist the Commission in the performance of its duties.
 The Indiana Supreme Court appointed an Advisory Board to analyze and offer suggestions about the certification project.

 Sina Alexander, Program Administrative Assistant